bioinfo-ucsd/BISB-Bootcamp-2024/website/summer-seminar.md

 nav_order: 2
 ---

-# Summer Seminar Series
+# Summer Flash Talks

 This seminar series is intended to be a forum for BISB and BMI faculty to share their research and for incoming students to learn about the research opportunities available.

-Each session will host two faculty members, where they will present their research in 20-25 minute and answer 5-10 minutes of guided Q&A. The BISB graduate program coordinator will notify the BISB Program mailing list in the days ahead of each seminar, including information about the presenters and a password-protected link to the Zoom meeting.
+Each session will host several faculty members, where they will present their research in 10-15 minutes.
+The BISB graduate program coordinator will notify the BISB Program mailing list in the days ahead of each seminar, including information about the presenters and a password-protected link to the Zoom meeting.

 If you are unable to attend a seminar or you would like to rewatch a talk, we will post recordings here.